Electronics - Lasershark - Intro (Friggin sharks with lasers)

 Lasershark v2.0 Specifications:

-- 4 4-40 Mounting Holes (eat your heart out Raspberry PI devs)
+• 4 4-40 Mounting Holes (eat your heart out Raspberry Pi devs They finally saw the light!)

 Host Application: